kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 - for blocking, threads sleep on wait channels
 - Semaphores for resource tracking
 - conditional variables when we need to wait
-- virtual memory is important
+- virtual memory is important for isolation of processes and their security
-- page tables are fast + handle fragmenting, but extremely space inefficent
+- page tables are fast + handle fragmenting, but extremely space inefficent (since page tables could be larger than the actual amount used in the address space)
   - kernel manages MMU registers on context switches, manages page tables, handles exceptions raised (for writes/loads outside of address space), and MMU translates addresses and throws exceptions

 ### Intro